dickswiers/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: 2020-10-08

+**Today's Progress**: Wireless USB adapter installed for pentesting.
+Thought I had to download driver manually, but fortunately it was plug and play.
+First steps for Responsive Web Design Projects - Build a Technical Documentation Page on freeCodeCamp.org.

+**Thoughts:** Good to switch from Python to webdesign for now.

+**Link to freeCodeCamp profile:** https://www.freecodecamp.org/dickswiers

+_

 ### Day 1: 2020-10-07

 **Today's Progress**: Definitely more than an hour of Python studied at sololearn.com.
 Exceptions & Files completed with Module 4 Quiz.